ArctosDB/documentation-wiki/_how_to/How-to-Assign-a-Barcode-to-an-Individual-Specimen.markdown

 * Click "Save Edits" to save your change.

 * The record will now have a barcode when it is loaded into Arctos.

+## From Object Tracking: Object+Barcode->Container

+* Barcodes can be added to already cataloged records using the Object+BC->Container tool in the Manage: Object Tracking tab.

+* This tool can also be used to add new parts to a record at the same time.

+* Make sure that the chosen identifier category, e.g. Catalog Number, is correct, and that the part chosen is the part associated with the barcode.

+* The "Parent Cont Type" of the part is the container type of the barcode to be added.
+If the part is a frozen liver, the "Parent Cont Type" is a cryovial, and the barcode added is attached to the cryovial.